 Gothenburg Culture Festival

 In August every year, Gothenburg Culture Festival takes over the city with over 1,200 free activities open for everyone.
 There will be opera, art, music, theatre, handicraft, literature and more.

 Way Out West

-One of Europe's best festivals will be back in Slottsskogen city park in 2019.
-The central location makes it easy to combine concerts in the Slottsskogen city park with club gigs at Stay Out West.
+One of Europe's most popular festivals will be back in the city park Slottsskogen in 2020.
+The central location makes it easy to combine concerts in the park with club gigs at Stay Out West.

 Read more about Way Out West.